 Divorce is complicated and takes time, but life does not stop.
-People often get separated, and when the divorce is pending, you might want to buy a house when separated from your spouse.
+People often get separated, and when the divorce is pending, you might want to buy a house while separated from your spouse.
 Whether this is a good idea or not is debatable.
-Learn more about this topic below, and speak to our divorce lawyer in Chicago Michael C. Craven for assistance.
+Learn more about this topic below, and speak to our divorce lawyer in Chicago Michael C. Craven, for assistance.

 What Illinois Law States About Buying A Home During Divorce